Hexagonal Architecture

 Key Concepts

-Adapters: Implementations of the ports that connect the core logic to external systems.
-They translate the data and calls between the core logic and the external systems.
+• Adapters: Implementations of the ports that connect the core logic to external systems.
+They translate the data and calls between the domain entities and the external systems.
+It is the application layer, explaining how the pieces fit together and how the flow is orchestrated.

-Core Logic: The central part of the application that contains the business rules and logic.
-It is independent of any external systems or frameworks.
+• Domain Layer: Focus on the what, it is the central part of the application that contains the business entities, rules and logic.
+It is independent of any external systems or frameworks and focuses on the application's functionality.

 Benefits